The Outer Worlds: Sequel

 On 13 June 2021, at Xbox and Bethesda's joint E3 presentation, The Outer Worlds 2 was announced.
-The game is set to be released in 2025 for Windows, PlayStation 5, and Xbox Series X and Series S.
+The game was released on October 29, 2025 for Windows, PlayStation 5, and Xbox Series X and Series S.

 Adaptations

-Secret Level episode adaptation

 In August 2024, it was revealed that the series would feature in Secret Level, a video game anthology series for Amazon Prime Video.
 That episode, The Outer Worlds: The Company We Keep, was released on December 17, 2024.